m0wn1ka/ctf_writeups/lactf.md

 - if the  `country` does not have a passoword it will set the iso of the country as cookie and redirect to it self
 - and if the country has passoword it will be checked against the req.cookies.passowrd  then a well the same will happend, set the iso as cookie
+- `Do you speak the language of the flags?` may be we need to use accept language as flag...
+- `does not work`